intel/pcm/doc/WINDOWS_HOWTO.md

    ```
    alternatively you can perform `cmake -B build`, open *PCM.sln* form *build* folder in and build required project in Visual Studio.
    .exe and .dll files will be located in *build\bin\Release* folder
+3. As Administrator create PCM directory in Windows "Program Files" directory (e.g. `C:\Program Files (x86)\PCM\`)
-3. Copy the msr.sys driver and pcm.exe into a single directory
+4. As Administrator copy the msr.sys driver and pcm.exe into the PCM directory

-4. Run pcm.exe utility from this directory
+5. Run pcm.exe utility from the PCM directory as Administrator

-For Windows 7 and Windows Server 2008 R2 the PCM utilities need to be run as administrator:
+For Windows 7+ and Windows Server 2008+ R2 the PCM utilities need to be run as administrator:

 Alternatively you can achieve the same using the “Properties” Windows menu of the executable (“Privilege level” setting in the “Compatibility” tab): Right mouse click -&gt; Properties -&gt; Compatibility -&gt; Privilege level -&gt; Set “Run this program as an administrator”.